eduardodefreitascosta/Doutorado_Cap_1/README.md

 https://onlinelibrary.wiley.com/doi/abs/10.1111/risa.12753

-Costa, de F. C., Corbellini, Corbellini, L. G., Poeta Silva, A. P. S., Nauta, M. (2016).
+Costa, de F. C., Corbellini, L. G., Poeta Silva, A. P. S., Nauta, M. (2016).
 A Stochastic Model to Assess the Effect of Meat Inspection Practices on the Contamination of the Pig Carcasses. **Risk Analysis**, V. 37 (10), p, 1849-1864.
 DOI: 10.1111/risa.12753.